sparanoid/cyrconplex/_posts/2008-02-05-logging-cwow-with-us-client.md

 ---
 layout: post
-title: Logging Chinese WoW with US Client
+title: Logging Chinese World of Warcraft with US Client
 category: notebook
 excerpt: Use US World of Warcraft client to login Chinese servers
 ---